Strengths and Risks in Family Work

-This course provides opportunity for students to understand the concept of risk, the assessment of risk and interventions to respond to risks that may be faced by families.
-With a focus on risks with potentially life-threatening outcomes and in vulnerable groups, the course provides the advanced knowledge and skill to provide effective interventions in accordance with duty of care requirements, ethical practice, and relevant legislation, policies and procedures.
+This course provides opportunity for students to understand the conceptual framework of family strengths and strengths-based approaches, as well as assessment and other practitioner responses to risks that may be faced by families.
+The course will focus on strength-based approaches to those risks with potentially life threatening outcomes to families from a range of communities.
+The course provides students with advanced research and practice based knowledge and skills to provide effective interventions in accordance with duty of are requirements, ethical practice and relevant legislation, policies and procedures.

-3. Apply strategies to reduce risk with serious outcomes
+3. Apply strategies to build strengths and reduce risks

-5. Use strategies of self-assessment, reflection and supervision to manage self-care
+5. Use strategies of self-assessment, supervision and reflection to manage self-care

-- Concept of risk and risk factors in family work
+- Research and practice approaches to strengths and risk in family work

 - Risk assessment